rails/rails/guides/source/debugging_rails_applications.md

-  frame      -- Moves to a frame in the call stack help       -- Helps you using byebug history    -- Shows byebug's history of commands info       -- Shows several informations about the program being debugged interrupt  -- Interrupts the program irb        -- Starts an IRB session kill       -- Sends a signal to the current process
+  frame      -- Moves to a frame in the call stack help       -- Helps you using byebug history    -- Shows byebug's history of commands info       -- Shows several information about the program being debugged interrupt  -- Interrupts the program irb        -- Starts an IRB session kill       -- Sends a signal to the current process